IAM4IAM/LessMoneyInPolitics.github.io/README.md

 "The Umbrella Promise"

-A Plan to Make Washington Representative Represent Us, We The People They Will No Longer Represent Special Interest or Vote Only by Party Lines We Can Take Back Control of Legislative Agendas in Washington The Umbrella Promise is in Accordance with the US Constitution
+A Plan to Make Washington Representative Represent Us, We The People.
+They Will No Longer Represent Special Interest or Vote Only by Party Lines.
+We Can Take Back Control of Legislative Agendas in Washington.
+The Umbrella Promise is in Accordance with the US Constitution.

-The Solution = A Public Legislation DAO in Each Congressional District
+The Solution = A Public Legislation DAO in Each Congressional District.

 A New Constitutionally Sound Way of Representation
 The Legislative DAO is Blockchain Based